CASE STUDY

 OUR STRATEGY INVOLVED

-- Building trusting relationships with reporters at high-profile media outlets who routinely report on legal cases of this nature.
+• Building trusting relationships with reporters at high-profile media outlets who routinely report on legal cases and providing them with the necessary legal documents.

-- Highlighting the voices and stories of victims threw off and on-the-record interviews, press statements and published op-eds.
+• Highlighting the voices and stories of victims through off and on-the-record interviews, press statements and published op-eds.

-- Consistently relaying our lawyers’ statements, messaging and talking points to the media and ensuring that they are published in stories.
+• Consistently relaying our legal team’s statements, messaging and talking points to the media and ensuring that they are published in stories.

-- Developing our lawyers’ expertise and thought leadership and helping them become consistent on-going on and off the record sources for reporters.
+• Developing our legal team’s expertise and thought leadership and cementing them as ongoing on and off-the-record sources for reporters.

-- Placing proactive story lines that we pitched to the media in high visibility outlets such as The New York Times, 60 Minutes, NPR, Financial Times, The Wall Street Journal, The Guardian and more.
+• Placing proactive storylines in high visibility media outlets such as The New York Times, 60 Minutes, NPR, Financial Times, The Wall Street Journal, The Guardian and more.

-- Consistently and rapidly responding to pro Texas Two-Step coverage and corporate defense lawyers with our lawyers POV and messaging.
+• Consistently and rapidly responding to pro-Texas Two Step coverage and corporate defense lawyers with our legal team’s point of view.

 Results

-The TASC Group’s efforts have methodically and systematically shifted media coverage to support our position against the misuse of the Texas Two-Step and the abuse by these corporations of bankruptcy courts.
-Our campaigns have dramatically increased the volume of favorable articles, influenced and changed the attitudes of key legal reporters, creating a core group of journalists who cover our legal updates regularly, and have affected policy outcomes in Congress.
+The TASC Group’s efforts have methodically and systematically shifted media sentiment to support our position against the use of the Texas Two-Step and other corporate abuses of the bankruptcy system.
+Our campaigns have dramatically increased the volume of favorable articles, influenced and changed the attitudes of key legal and bankruptcy reporters, creating a core group of journalists who cover our legal updates regularly, and have affected policy outcomes in Congress.

 200 MILLION